Migaalee/linux_scripts/README.md

 ### calculate_avg_depth
 This script calculates the average depth of coverage for BAM files in a specified directory.
 For each BAM file, it uses samtools depth to generate a depth profile and then computes the average depth using awk.
 The results, including the sample name and its corresponding average depth, are saved to a summary file.
-This script is used to assess and compare sequencing coverage across multiple samples.
+This script is used to assess and compare sequencing coverage across multiple samples

+### downsampple_bams.sh

+This script downsamples BAM files to a specified target depth using samtools.
+It calculates the average depth for each BAM file and, if it exceeds the target, computes a fraction for downsampling.
+Files with depth below the target are copied directly.
+Downsampled BAM files and a summary of average depths are saved in designated output files.
+Seed added for reproducibility.
+Also added additional numerical checks for calculation of fraction.